Swing Type Plays a Huge Role in Club Fitting

 Point of Wrist-Cock Release

-Golfers differ in when they start to unhinge the wrist cock angle from immediately after the downswing starts (early) to very late in the downswing (late) to also many different positions in between.
-The point of release is a big factor in choosing the right length, shaft flex, shaft bend profile, loft.
+Golfers differ in terms of when they start to unhinge the wrist cock angle from immediately after the start of the downswing (early release) to very late in the downswing (late release) to also many different positions in between.
+The point of release is a big factor in choosing the right driver and wood length, shaft flex, shaft bend profile, loft and set makeup.

-Again, you see golfers with swing path variations from very outside-in to square to very inside-out and paths in between.
-The swing path is a critical factor in determining the golfer’s best lengths and face angle for the woods and hybrids.
+Again, golfers exist with swing path variations from very outside-in to square to very inside-out and all variations of the swing path in between these extremes.
+The swing path is a critical factor in determining the golfer’s best driver and wood lengths and face angle for the woods and hybrids.

 Angle of Attack